-Over My Existing Floor?
+Radiant Heat Over My Existing Floor?

 Cracks in the board and gaps are due to low moisture levels.
 The surface may warp or cup when the moisture content is uneven or too high.
 Whatever the case, it generally happens as a result of the wood not adjusting to its surroundings before installation.
 All heating contractors

 must follow these rules to prepare radiant heated floors for maximum performance.

-• Even Heat (The subfloor temperature should be as low as possible)
+• Even Heat (The subfloor should level)

 • Acclimation (The subfloor or slab must be dry)